Pre-development & planning. Community & stakeholder engagement. Local food chain development. Construction support. Project management & compliance.

 Supply Chain Development

-A smiling man selling organic eggs at a farmers market, handing a paper bag to a woman customer with fresh vegetables and produce around them.
+A man selling organic eggs and beetroots at a farmers market, handing a paper bag to a female shopper.

 Strengthening how food moves from farm to fork.